msxenon/dyzer/README.md

 # ✨ Dyzer:
 [![Pub](https://img.shields.io/pub/v/dyzer.svg)](https://pub.dev/packages/dyzer)

+*Note: this repo is forked from [Dart Code Metrics](https://github.com/dart-code-checker/dart-code-metrics)

 ## The Baseline-Aware Dart Analyzer Plugin

 Dyzer is a powerful Dart plugin designed to streamline your development workflow by providing early baseline-aware support for key features.
 Our goal is to help you build modern, performant, and future-proof Dart applications with confidence.